DarvinDobariya/Yt-auto-skip-ads/README.md

 It may not work on other browsers.

 # Disclaimer!
 This extension is strictly for testing purposes.
+This extension is only made for knowledge and learning purpose only.